 These days, global customers expect online content in their preferred language.
 They quickly navigate away from websites and brands that fail to provide it.
 Consider these globalization stats:

-English is no longer the predominant language online.
-While 60% of all content on the Internet is in English, native English speakers are made up of approximately only 5.4% of the world's population.
-Internet users who prefer English make up 25.3% of the overall Internet market share, which leaves nearly 75% who prefer to consume content in another language.
-In a recent survey, 65% of consumers explained they choose to engage with content in another language.
+While 60% of all content on the Internet is in English, native English speakers only make up about 5.4% of the world’s population.
+Only 25.3% of the Internet market share prefers English-only content, which leaves nearly 75% who prefer to consume content in another language.

 China and India are still winning the Internet.
 China currently has over 1.02 billion online users, while India ranks second with over 658 million.
 Neither nation uses English as its first language.

 Global shopping has gone mobile.
-More than 55% of smartphone users worldwide use their phones to shop online, and they like to use their preferred language to do so.
+More than 55% of global smartphone owners use them to shop online, and they like to do so in their preferred language.
 Trends like these prove that speaking your customers’ languages through localized content is essential to your marketing success.

 Localization Turns Cultural Differences into an Advantage